gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 * __Description__

-    A short description that can be seen on the DAO page under the heading.
+    A short description that can be seen on the DAO tab under the heading.

     The extended description can be added to the Readme file into _index system repository from the [Overview page](gosh-web.md#overview-of-the-dao) after creating the DAO.